velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 I pause to gaze out over the railing and take a deep breath of the ocean air.
 We're high enough up to see the lights of the other islands stretching away into the fog, until they're nothing but a warm glow in the evening sky.
 From up here, you could almost think this place was beautiful.

-Taya brushes a hand against a door and the electronic lock chirps obediently.
+Taya brushes a hand against a door and the galvanic lock chirps obediently.
 She pushes it aside and ushers me into a cozy little candlelit room.
 There's a kitchenette near the entrance, an icebox, a range, a teakettle.
 As Taya closes the door, I bend down to unbuckle my shoes, and dig my toes into the soft carpet.

 "It's so warm," I murmur, looking at her gratefully.
 Nothing like my dank, dark little cabin atop a tavern full of screaming drunks.

 "This hotel was one of the first places they built when the *vareçta* was founded," Taya remarks, stepping out of her sandals and sliding them against the door.
-"It's not just some ancient hull the Zyahua dragged down from orbit and hollowed out to piss in.
+"It's not just some ancient hull the robins dragged down from orbit and hollowed out to piss in.
 The Sara built it themselves, with all the love and care they put into their caravan-wagons and sea-ships."
 She smiles.
 "They meant it to be a place for weary travellers to rest.
 Would you like food?
 Tea?"

 "Yes, please."
 I smile at her gratefully.
 "Thank you so much."